Brown Marmorated Stink Bug season: what it is and how it affects logistics

 Albania, Andorra, Armenia, Austria, Azerbaijan, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, Croatia, Czechia, France, Georgia, Germany, Greece, Hungary, Italy, Kazakhstan, Kosovo, Liechtenstein, Luxembourg, Moldova, Montenegro, Netherlands, North Macedonia, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland, Turkey, Ukraine, United States of America.
 For Japan, heightened vessel surveillance will be the only measure applied.

-The following countries have been identified as emerging risk, for the 2022-23 BMSB risk season and may be selected for a random onshore inspection: United Kingdom and China.
+The following countries have been identified as emerging risk and may be selected for a random onshore inspection: United Kingdom and China.

 The measures applies to containerized goods including standard shipping containers, open top containers or flat racks.
 Acceptable treatment options are heat treatment, methyl bromide fumigation or sufuryl fluoride.